Occudo Quantitative Strategies LP Makes New Investment in C.H. Robinson Worldwide, Inc. (NASDAQ:CHRW)

 The business also recently declared a quarterly dividend, which will be paid on Tuesday, January 3rd.
 Investors of record on Friday, December 2nd will be issued a $0.61 dividend.
 The ex-dividend date of this dividend is Thursday, December 1st.
 This is a boost from C.H.
 Robinson Worldwide’s previous quarterly dividend of $0.55.
 This represents a $2.44 annualized dividend and a yield of 2.54%.
 C.H.
 Robinson Worldwide’s dividend payout ratio is currently 29.61%.

-Several equities analysts recently commented on CHRW shares.
-Wells Fargo & Company dropped their target price on C.H.
-Robinson Worldwide from $94.00 to $90.00 and set an “underweight” rating for the company in a research note on Wednesday, October 12th.
-UBS Group dropped their price objective on shares of C.H.
-Robinson Worldwide from $97.00 to $90.00 and set a “neutral” rating for the company in a research note on Thursday, November 3rd.
-BNP Paribas initiated coverage on shares of C.H.
+CHRW has been the subject of a number of recent analyst reports.
+Exane BNP Paribas began coverage on C.H.
 Robinson Worldwide in a research report on Wednesday, November 30th.
-They issued an “outperform” rating and a $128.00 target price on the stock.
-Raymond James lowered shares of C.H.
+They issued an “outperform” rating and a $128.00 price objective for the company.
+BMO Capital Markets dropped their price objective on shares of C.H.
+Robinson Worldwide from $110.00 to $100.00 and set a “market perform” rating for the company in a research note on Thursday, November 3rd.
+Raymond James cut shares of C.H.
 Robinson Worldwide from a “market perform” rating to an “underperform” rating in a research report on Tuesday, November 15th.
-Finally, KeyCorp lowered their price objective on shares of C.H.
-Robinson Worldwide from $135.00 to $120.00 and set an “overweight” rating for the company in a research note on Thursday, November 3rd.
+Jefferies Financial Group began coverage on shares of C.H.
+Robinson Worldwide in a research report on Monday, October 24th.
+They set a “hold” rating and a $100.00 price target for the company.
+Finally, Morgan Stanley lowered their price objective on shares of C.H.
+Robinson Worldwide from $67.00 to $66.00 and set an “underweight” rating for the company in a research note on Friday, November 4th.
 Four research analysts have rated the stock with a sell rating, ten have given a hold rating and ten have assigned a buy rating to the stock.
 According to MarketBeat, C.H.
 Robinson Worldwide currently has a consensus rating of “Hold” and an average target price of $108.31.

 C.H.
 Robinson Worldwide Company Profile